Change-point regression with a smooth additive disturbance: Methodology

 The cross-validation criterion is optimised by a grid search.
-For the bandwidth we use an exponential grid from $2.01 / n$ to $0.5$ with by default $n_h:=30$ entries plus the value infinity which is interpreted as piecewise constant regression by an ordinary fused Lasso.
-For each bandwidth for the penalty $\lambda$ an exponential grid with by $n_\lambda := 30 $ entries is searched.
-Explicit formulas for the construction of the matrix $(\textbf{I}_n - \textbf{S}) \textbf{X}$ are a little bit more difficult in the case of $5$-fold cross-validation than for the normal estimator, but all entries can still be calculated in $\mathcal{O}(n L)$ steps.
+For the bandwidth we use an exponential grid from $2.01 / n$ to $0.5$ with by default $n_h:=30$ entries plus the value infinity, for which the whole estimator simplifies to $\PELT$ \citep{killick2012optimal}.
+For each bandwidth, an exponential grid with by $n_\lambda := 30 $ entries is searched for the penalty $\lambda$.
+Out-of-sample predictions for cross-validation can be computed in the same time complexity using the principles outlined the previous sections, though detailed formulas differ slightly.

-The computation time is dominated by the computation of \eqref{eq:modifiedFusedLasso}.
-The complexity of those Lasso optimisation problems increases quadratically in the number of observations.
-To give a rough impression, cross-validation lasts roughly a few seconds for $n=256$ observations and a minute for $n=1024$ observations on a standard laptop.
-Computation of the estimator is much faster and lasts around a second for $n=1024$ but increases still quadratically.
-Ideas for faster computation are discussed in Section \ref{sec:discussion}.